Frederick Stanley Arnot: First expedition

 In July 1881, aged 22, Arnot embarked for Cape Town.

 He was not associated with a missionary board, although in his work he was always glad to cooperate with those who were.

 He aimed to find a region in the hinterland that would be healthy for Europeans.

-They could train the local Africans in the Christian religion, and these Africans could in turn act as missionaries in the less healthy regions.
+They could train the local Africans in the Christian faith, and these Africans could in turn act as missionaries in the less healthy regions.

 Arnot travelled by coastal steamer to Durban.
 In August 1881, he left for the interior, traveling slowly through the Transvaal to Shoshong in Botswana where he was welcomed by King Kama, who had been converted to Christianity.

 Arnot arrived in Shoshong on 11 March 1882.
 There he met the missionary J.D.
 Hepburn and observed him at work.
 He called Hepburn "a faithful man, who sought the conversion not only of the natives of the tribe but also of every man who passed through Shoshong white or black".

 After a three-month stay Arnot continued northward across the Kalahari Desert to the Barotse kingdom, in what is now western Zambia.
 In December 1882 he reached Lealui, the capital.

 Arnot was present when the Lozi King Lewanika received a proposal from the Ndebele for an alliance to resist the white men.
 Arnot may have helped Lewanika to see the advantages of a British protectorate in terms of the greater wealth and security it would provide.

-Lewanika kept him here for the next eighteen months.

-Arnot left Bulozi in 1884 to seek medical attention and to escape a brewing rebellion against Lewanika.

-He had to travel westward rather than to the east as he had planned.

-His route took him over the height of land between the watersheds of the Zambezi and the Congo, where he found the source of the Zambezi.